junxit/us-congress-bills-117/bill.md

 ## § 3.
 Support by Department of Veterans Affairs of maternity care coordination

 - **(a)** *Program on maternity care coordination*
-  - **(1)** *In general* The Secretary of Veterans Affairs shall carry out the maternity care coordination program described in Veterans Health Administration Handbook 1330.03, or successor handbook.
+  - **(1)** *In general* The Secretary of Veterans Affairs shall carry out the maternity care coordination program described in Veterans Health Administration Directive 1330.03.
   - **(2)** *Training and support* In carrying out the program under paragraph (1), the Secretary shall provide to community maternity care providers training and support with respect to the unique needs of pregnant and postpartum veterans, particularly regarding mental and behavioral health conditions relating to the service of those veterans in the Armed Forces.
 - **(b)** *Authorization of appropriations*
   - **(1)** *In general* There is authorized to be appropriated to the Secretary $15,000,000 for fiscal year 2022 for the program under subsection (a)(1).